gabemartinez/clastestsuite/README.md

 ## Credits

-Gabriel Martinez
+Gabriel Martinez and the College of Liberal Arts.

 ## License

-TODO: Write license
+This project is licensed under the terms of the MIT license.